BitcoinQnA/Bitcoiner.Guide/stack-duo.md

   <img src="/assets/img/stack-duo-initial-setup-01.png" class="responsive" style="max-width: 85%; height: auto;" />
 </p>

-You will now create a pin code to access your Stack Duo.
-This password is specific to Stack Duo and has nothing to do with the underlying wallet seeds.
+To access your Stack Duo, you'll need to set up a PIN code.
+This PIN is exclusive to Stack Duo and is not related to the wallet seeds.
+Later, in the security settings, you'll have the option to customize the PIN length and shuffle the PIN pad layout.

 <p align="center">
   <img src="/assets/img/stack-duo-initial-setup-02.png" class="responsive" style="max-width: 40%; height: auto;" />